lj-ditrapani/16-bit-computer-specification/assembler/assembly-language.md

 The video ROM can contain only 2 commands.
-Up to one instance of the colors command and up to one instance of the tiles command.
+Up to one instance of the colors command and up to one instance of the copy command.

 Colors
 ------